michal-h21/vim-zettel/README.md

     let g:zettel_options = [{},{"front_matter" : {"tags" : ""}, "template" :  "~/mytemplate.tpl"}]

-## Usage
+# Usage

-It adds some commands and mappings on top of [Vimwiki](http://vimwiki.github.io/).
-See it's documentation on how to set up a basic wiki and navigate it.
+`Vim-zettel` adds some commands and mappings on top of [Vimwiki](http://vimwiki.github.io/).
+See Vimwiki documentation on how to set up a basic wiki and navigate it.

-### Create new Zetteln
+## Commands available in the Vimwiki mode

 - `:ZettelNew` command - it will create a new wiki file named as `%y%m%d-%H%M.wiki` (it is possible to change the file name format using